-VR hardware: VR developers work with various VR hardware devices and peripherals, including VR headsets such as the Meta Quest, Apple Vision Pro, and Pico 4, motion controllers, and tracking systems.
+VR hardware: VR developers work with various VR hardware devices and peripherals, including VR headsets such as the Meta Quest and HTC Vive series, motion controllers, and tracking systems.
 They need to be familiar with the specifications and capabilities of different VR hardware to optimize their applications accordingly.

-VR SDKs and APIs: VR developers utilize SDKs and APIs to access hardware features, implement VR interactions, and create platform-specific functionality.
-While proprietary SDKs like Oculus SDK and SteamVR are still in use, the industry is increasingly adopting OpenXR as the universal standard for cross-platform VR/AR development.
+VR SDKs and APIs: VR developers utilize VR-specific SDKs and APIs to interact with VR hardware, implement VR interactions, and access platform-specific features.
+Examples include the Oculus SDK, SteamVR, and OpenVR.